chrisburnell/chrisburnell.com/_drafts/articles/jekyll-includes.md

 0. Maintain the heading and anchor’s *HTML* inside my *Markdown* every time I want to display a heading and its associated anchor.<br>— <em>This sounds extremely tedious.</em>
 0. Use *Jekyll* to generate the necessary anchors whenever I use a heading.<br>— <em>Requires a change to the way I write *Markdown* headings, although consistent, deviating entirely from the standard *Markdown* heading syntax.</em>

 I went for the third option.
-I did so by leveraging *Jekyll’s* *[includes](https://jekyllrb.com/docs/templates/#includes "Jekyll Templating Includes"){:rel="external"}* to provide the functionality and take the pain away of crafting and maintaining the markup.
+I did so by leveraging *Jekyll’s* *[includes](https://jekyllrb.com/docs/templates/#includes "Jekyll Templating Includes")* to provide the functionality and take the pain away of crafting and maintaining the markup.
 In fact, I make liberal use of *includes* throughout the templating of my site; anything that is used at least twice is likely to be assigned to an *include*.
 Maybe it’s overkill, but I like to strive for a *Single Source of Truth* methodology in my codebase *wherever possible*.

 So how do I actually get *Jekyll* to build a *heading* and an *associated anchor* in my content?